 The C100 was introduced in 1965 and by 1968 it had four speeds, overdrive, electric start and light alloy wheels for stability at speed.

-It could reach 200 kilometers per hour (125 miles per hour) with a top speed of 240 kilometers per hour (150 miles per hour).
+It could reach 200 kilometres per hour (125 miles per hour) with a top speed of 240 kilometres per hour (150 miles per hour).

 Motorcycles in the 1970s

 In the 1970s the C250 and the CB200 were introduced.

 The CB250 was a small, lightweight motorcycle that became popular in America although it had only 125 miles per hour speed capability.

 In 1975 Honda released an even smaller bike model called the Magnum 23 with a top speed of 200 kilometres per hour (125 miles per hour) but this type of bike did not last long.